Grants and Awards

 Dorothea Coke Fund

-The Managers of the Scandinavian Studies Fund give notice that they are prepared to receive applications for grants from the Dorothea Coke Fund, the purpose of which is to aid the publication of books, memoirs, or articles by British authors making original contributions to the knowledge of the history and culture of Denmark, Iceland, Norway, and Sweden, before ad 1500.
-Applications, along with one copy of the manuscript and evidence of acceptance for publication, should be sent to the Secretary (SSF), Faculty of English, 9 West Road, Cambridge, CB3 9DP, so as to reach her not later than 1 June 2012.
+The Managers of the Scandinavian Studies Fund give notice that they are prepared to receive applications for grants from the Dorothea Coke Fund, the purpose of which is to aid the publication of books, memoirs, or articles by British authors making original contributions to the knowledge of the history and culture of Denmark, Iceland, Norway, and Sweden, before AD 1500.
+Grants will be made on condition that an acknowledgement to the Fund is printed in the finished book, two copies of which should be sent to the Managers upon publication.
+Applications, along with one copy of the manuscript and evidence of acceptance for publication, should be sent to Lisa Gold, Faculty of English, 9 West Road, Cambridge, CB3 9DP, so as to reach her not later than Wednesday 21 May 2025.

 Wallenberg Prize

-The Wallenberg Prize will be offered in 2012 for an essay on some subject chosen by the candidate and approved by the Managers of the Scandinavian Studies Fund, and connected with the language, history, or civilization of one or more of the Scandinavian peoples.
+The Wallenberg Prize will be offered in 2024 for an essay on a subject chosen by the candidate and approved by the Managers of the Scandinavian Studies Fund, and connected with the language, history, or civilisation of one or more of the Scandinavian peoples.
 A substantial piece of work, of between 5,000 and 10,000 words, which makes some contribution to knowledge, will be expected.
 The standard of essay expected should be comparable to that of an undergraduate dissertation submitted as part of a Tripos which is awarded a first class or high upper second class mark.
-The value of the Prize is £500.
+The value of the Prize is £1000.

 Clemoes Reading Prize

-The Clemoes Reading Prize is offered for competition each year and is open to all resident members of the University in statu pillari.
+The Clemoes Reading Prize is offered for competition each year and is open to all resident members of the University in statu pupillari.

 General Information on Departmental Awards: